Computers and the older generation

 Suddenly, almost from nowhere came a message that older people would need to "catch up" or be "left behind".
 As far as I was concerned, as an attuned, sociable and observant 12 year old, this had no basis in reality.
 It was older people who understood technology and if you payed attention to them you could learn a great deal.

-Soon this bizarre, patronising prejudice took root.
-Because of some intrinsic deficiency in their DNA, older people, we were told, needed help with computers.
-Interestingly, many adults happily played up to this act.
-At school my precocious talents were lionised.
 I was called into other classes to "fix" the computers that teachers claimed they could not operate.
 I was scandalously left in charge of the first computer systems that held school records, back when most everything was still paper, I was the teenage "IT department".

 However, I noticed then as now, that the reluctance of adults was never rooted in aptitude or ability.
 Many of the older people I knew as a pre-teen were simply sceptical or uneasy about the "digitalisation" of society.
 Instead of offloading responsibility to young people with glib remarks like "you are our future", they aired concerns clearly and distinctly.

-The claim that "The kids are all doing it" is both a predictable and tiresome appeal to the avoidant vanity of those proto-adults still to face maturity.
+The claim that "The kids are all doing it" is both a predictable and tiresome appeal to the avoidant vanity of proto-adults still to face maturity.
 The truth is, when it comes to "AI" young people neither know nor care what technology is behind their convenience, which is merely a way to cheat at life which is stacked up to cheat them.
 It is a matter of survival, no more.
 If anything they are dimly aware of the hypocrisy of chastising an oil-guzzling boomer generation for handing them a broken climate while their own use of smartphones, datacentres and "AI" similarly constitutes a planet-killing energy drain and source of pollution.
 They've been sold the same "efficiency" lie as the rest of us.

 But this youth-worship is not innocent or without harm.
 It creates an unhealthy relation of inverted responsibilities.
 It's something we see in dysfunctional families such as immigrants where older members do not speak the language of their naturalised home, relying instead on their kids to translate official and legal affairs.
 These children are forced to grow up too soon, dealing with the police, health and social workers on behalf of their parents.
 The phrase "digital natives" must be seen as particularly pernicious in this regard.
 The outcome of the Netflix series "Adolescence" is clearly to be held in mind here.